RATING: PG 13 for some rather rough language

 "Thanks," Josiah responded.
 "We’ll take you up on that, if it's okay with you… Mr. Simmons?"

+nodded.
 "Certainly, Mr. Sanchez."
-He pulled a deck of cards from his pocket
+He pulled a deck of cards from his

-and asked, "And to while away the hours…would anyone be open to a game of
+pocket and asked, "And to while away the hours…would anyone be open to a

 The Gant Ranch was a prosperous one, not only in animals but in children as well.
 Lyle Gant traveled with four of his sons and had left two sons and two daughters behind to mind the ranch and help their mother.
 Josiah watched as the mild patriarch spoke to his boys and sent them on their chores.